 The Notes app on your iPhone, iPad, and Mac is a handy little app for jotting down notes of all kinds.
 So, if you use the app to keep private notes that you want to make sure no one sees, there’s an easy way to keep them secure.
-You can set up a password for the Notes app on your devices in just a few steps and here’s how.
+You can set up a password for the Notes app on your devices in just a few steps, and this tutorial shows you how.

 3) Select Password.

 4) If you have set up the offline On My iPhone account, you will be asked to pick your iCloud or On My iPhone account.

 5) You will see a full-screen alert saying, Lock Notes with Your iPhone Passcode.

 - Option 1: Tap Use iPhone Passcode and enter your iPhone passcode.
 This method will use the same device passcode as your Notes lock password.
 You don’t have to remember any additional passwords.

 - Option 2: If you share your iPhone or iPad and people know its device passcode, you may want to set a different passcode for your notes which is only known to you.
 In this case, tap Create Password under the Create a Separate Password heading.
 Enter the password you want to use, enter it again to verify it, include a hint in case you forget it, and tap Done.

 6) Finally, make sure Use Face ID or Touch ID is enabled.

 1) Open the Notes app, click Notes from the top menu bar, and select Settings or Preferences.

 2) Next to Locked notes, click the Set Password button.